python-certification/questions/README.md

 List of questions that will be used in Python Certification exam.

-The questions are in https://docs.moodle.org/400/en/GIFT_format format.
+The questions are in [Moodle GIFT format](https://docs.moodle.org/400/en/GIFT_format).

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]